-Averaging down is a strategy to lower your average cost in a stock that has dropped in price.
-Is this a good idea or throwing good money after bad?
-The answer depends on several factors.
-First, let me describe how it works.
-You buy 500 shares at $50 per share, but the stock drops to $46 per share.
+Averaging down is an investment strategy that involves buying more of a stock after its price declines, which lowers its average cost.
+A simple example: Let's say you buy 500 shares at $50 per share, but the stock drops to $46 per share.
 You then buy another 500 shares at $46 per share, which lowers your average price to $48 per share.
-Admittedly, this is a simple example, but you get the idea.

-If you're playing stocks, averaging down probably doesn't make any sense.
+If you're playing a short-term stock game, then averaging down probably doesn't make any sense.
 Take a small loss before it becomes a big loss and move on to the next trade.
-If you invest in companies, averaging down may make sense if you want to accumulate more shares and are convinced the company is fundamentally sound.
+If you make long-term investments in companies, then averaging down may make sense if you want to accumulate more shares and are convinced the company is fundamentally sound.